 Other benefits which you may be entitled to

-If you have not found work when your Income Support ends, or if you need to make a new claim as a lone parent, you will be able to apply for either Jobseeker's Allowance or Employment and Support Allowance.
+If you have not found full tiime work when your Income Support ends, and you don't qualify for Income Support on other grounds, you may be able to apply for Jobseeker's Allowance or Employment and Support Allowance.

-Jobseeker's Allowance is the main benefit for people who are out of work.
+Jobseeker's Allowance is the main benefit for people who are out of work or working less than 16 hours.
 To receive it, you must be available for and actively looking for work.
 As a lone parent with a youngest child aged 12 or under, you have the right to restrict the hours you are available to work.
 This means that you will not be expected to work outside your child’s normal school hours.
 Your adviser will be able to provide you with more information.

 Employment and Support Allowance is the main benefit for people who are not able to work due to a health condition or disability.

 Child Tax Credit is paid by HM Revenue & Customs and replaces the child related element that may currently be paid with your Income Support.